-SUBJECT CONFORMITY ANALYSIS FOR THE WFRC 2019-2050 REGIONAL TRANSPORTATION PLAN.
+SUBJECT CONFORMITY ANALYSIS FOR AMMENDMENT #3 OF THE WFRC 2019-2050 REGIONAL TRANSPORTATION PLAN.

 The FAST Act and the Clean Air Act Amendments (CAAA) require that all ABSTRACT regionally significant highway and transit projects in air quality non-attainment and maintenance areas be derived from a "conforming" Regional Transportation Plan and Transportation Improvement Program.
 A conforming Plan or Program is one that has been analyzed for emissions of controlled air pollutants and found to be within emission limits established in the State Implementation Plan (SIP) or within guidelines established by the Environmental Protection Agency (EPA) until such time that a SIP is approved.
-This conformity analysis is made by the Wasatch Front Regional Council (WFRC), as the Metropolitan Planning Organization for the Salt Lake- West Valley and Ogden-Layton Urbanized Areas, and submitted to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for their concurrence.
-This conformity analysis is being prepared according to the transportation conformity rulemakings promulgated by the EPA as of March 2010 and according to FHWA final rulemakings found in the FAST legislation.
+This conformity analysis is made by the Wasatch Front Regional Council (WFRC), as the Metropolitan Planning Organization for the Salt Lake-West Valley and Ogden-Layton Urbanized Areas, and submitted to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for their concurrence.
+This conformity analysis is being prepared according to the EPA transportation conformity regulations published in Federal Register April 2012 and according to FHWA final rulemakings found in the FAST legislation.
 The EPA approved MOVES model for estimating vehicle emissions was used for this conformity analysis.

-This conformity analysis addresses the emissions impact of the 2019-2050 RTP.
-The projected vehicle activity is based on Version 8.3 of the WFRC travel demand model and the 2012 Household Travel Survey of trip making activity.
-For a detailed list of projects included in this conformity analysis, see Appendix L of the Regional Transportation Plan: 2019-2050 at https://drive.google.com/drive/folders/1kX4byj_BkDd9F_64-jCSw5ftao7_65eC.
+This conformity analysis addresses the emissions impact of the 2019-2050 RTP, including Amendments 1, 2, and 3.
+The projected vehicle activity is based on Version 8.3.1 of the WFRC travel demand model and the 2012 Household Travel Survey of trip making activity.
+For a detailed list of projects included in this conformity analysis, see Appendix L of the Regional Transportation Plan: 2019-2050 at https://wfrc.org/vision-plans/regional-transportation-plan/2019-2050-regionaltransportation-plan/

-Based on the analysis presented in this document, the WFRC 2019-2050 RTP conforms to the State Implementation Plan or the Environmental Protection Agency interim conformity guidelines for all pollutants in applicable non-attainment or maintenance areas.
-Therefore, all transportation projects in Box Elder, Weber, Davis, Salt Lake, and Tooele Counties included in the 2019-2050 RTP are found to conform.
+The Amendment 3 revisions to this project list can be found in Appendix-2 at the end of this document.
+Based on the analysis presented in this document, Amendment #3 of the WFRC 2019-2050 RTP conforms to the State Implementation Plan or the Environmental Protection Agency interim conformity guidelines for all pollutants in applicable non-attainment or maintenance areas.
+Therefore, all transportation projects in Box Elder, Weber, Davis, Salt Lake, and Tooele Counties included in the Amended 2019-2050 RTP are found to conform.